ISSA and its President Honored for Helping Advance Geography Studies

-HIH Prince Ermias Sahle-Selassie Haile-Selassie, Co-Patron of ISSA’s Zahedi Center, Completes Major Australian Commemorative Tour
+HIH Prince Ermias Sahle-Selassie Haile-Selassie, Co-Patron of ISSA’s Zahedi Center, Completes Major Commemorative Tour of Australia

-His Imperial Highness Prince Ermias Sahle-Selassie Haile-Selassie, the co-Patron of the ISSA Zahedi Center for the Study of Monarchy, Traditional Governance, and Sovereignty, and a Senior Fellow of ISSA, on July 1, 2017, completed a major Commemorative Tour of Australia to mark the upcoming 50th anniversary of the State Visit to Australia of his Grandfather, Emperor Haile Selassie I, of Ethiopia.
+His Imperial Highness Prince Ermias Sahle-Selassie Haile-Selassie, the co-Patron of the ISSA Zahedi Center for the Study of Monarchy, Traditional Governance, and Sovereignty, and a Senior Fellow of ISSA, on June 16, 2017, began a two-week major Commemorative Tour of Australia to mark the upcoming 50th anniversary of the State Visit to Australia of his Grandfather, Emperor Haile Selassie I, of Ethiopia.
 The International Strategic Studies Association and its Zahedi Center were major sponsors of the tour.
-Click here for full tour coverage.
+Click here to see extensive photographic and text coverage of the visit.

-Prince Ermias' Commemorative Tour embraced Sydney, Canberra, Melbourne, and Perth, and included similar activities to those undertaken by the Emperor in 1968.
+Prince Ermias' Commemorative Tour embraced Sydney, Canberra, Melbourne, and Perth, and will include similar activities to those undertaken by the Emperor in 1968.
 Although the visit was a private one, Prince Ermias was asked to address a significant number of groups in each city, including several black tie dinners.
-Accompanied by ISSA Pres.
-Gregory Copley and Executive Director Pamela von Gruber, he met with Australian Prime Minister Malcolm Turnbull.
-A ministerial reception was scheduled for the Australian Parliament in Canberra, and a luncheon was to be held for him in the New South Wales Parliament.
-He will lay a wreath at the Australian War Memorial in Canberra, accompanied by the Memorial’s Director (and former Australian Defence Minister) Dr Brendan Nelson.
-Former Head-of-State Michael Jeffery and Mrs Jeffery also hosted a dinner for him in Canberra.
+Prince Ermias met with Prime Minister Malcolm Turnbull [Mr Turnbull seen here receiving a copy of ISSA publications], and a range of other key ministers.
+A ministerial reception was held in the Australian Parliament in Canberra, and he was also recognized from the floor of Parliament.
+A luncheon was held for him in the New South Wales Parliament, where he was also recognized from the floor of the Legislative Council.
+He laid a wreath at the Australian War Memorial in Canberra, accompanied by the Memorial’s Director (and former Australian Defence Minister) Dr Brendan Nelson.
+Former Head-of-State Michael Jeffery also hosted a dinner for him in Canberra.

 ISSA Mourns Passing of Long-Serving and Valued Senior Fellow Anthony Reed